johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 Each has pros and cons and at this point in time it is not clear that one always is better than the other.
-To simplify the choice of transport DNS-based communication is mandatory to support and the REST API-based communication may only be used if all MSAs support it.
-Supported transports are signaled in the Multi-Signer EDNS(0) Option (see section NNN below).
+To simplify the choice of transport DNS-based communication is mandatory to support and the REST API-based communication may only be used if all Agents support it.
+Supported transports are signaled in the Provider-Synchronization EDNS(0) Option (see section NNN below).

 The two defined synchronization alternatives are: